trustly/trustly-client-java/README.md

 ---

-1. Giving your servlet request and response to `TrustlyApiClientExtensions.handleNotificationRequest`
+1. Giving your servlet request and response to `TrustlyApiClientJakartaExtensions.handleNotificationRequest`

+(or `TrustlyApiClientJavaxExtensions` if you are using an older Java version)

 ```Java
 @Controller